Kier73/Generative-Memory/README.md

 Generative Memory is an architecture that aims to optimize computer memory and data storage

-Instead of storing data across millions of silicon transistors, we translate data into procedural geometric equations.
+Instead of storing data across millions of silicon transistors, we translate data into procedural equations and navigation.
 The computer does not *store* the data; it organically *regrows* the data exactly when you ask for it procedurally.

 ### The Virtual Manifold
 The core of Generative Memory is the $2^{64}$ coordinate manifold.
 This is a virtual space containing roughly 18 Quintillion addresses (16 Exabytes of data space).